In partnership with House of Arras.

 When things were heating up on the Aussie vin rouge front, and people the world over were starting to pay attention to our abilities as Shiraz doyens, Ed decided it was time we took our bubbles seriously.
 Thirty years on and the fruits of his labour are palpable.
 And seriously tasty.

 “Our intention in 1995 was really to see what we could do with sparkling wine.
 I really felt that (Australian) still wine, particularly red wine, had a lot of position globally and was very strong, but sparkling still had a long, long way to go.
-I sort of got on the sparkling revolution wave, which started probably in the eighties with [other producers] moving into colder climates.
+I sort of got on the sparkling revolution wave, which started probably in the eighties with moving into colder climates.

 “There was already plenty of writing on the wall that Tassie would be the place to grow grapes for premium sparkling wine.
 So, we started making wine to see how it would work and instantly thought, “Wow, this is pretty good.”
 So, it’s just been about getting Chardonnay, Pinot Noir and in the later stages Pinot Meunier grown here to support the styles that we now have.